killdash9/MacClam/README.md

 # MacClam

-The Non-Graphical Antivirus Solution for Mac OS X
+The Non-Graphical ClamAV Antivirus Solution for Mac OS X

 I wrote this as a free alternative to the excellent <a href="https://www.clamxav.com/" target="_blank">ClamXav</a>.
 MacClam